fat-potato-uk/rest-demo-2b/README.md

 employeeRepository.findById(id).orElseThrow(() -> new EmployeeNotFoundException(id));
 ```
+Where we can provide a lambda function to `map` to the result if it is present, otherwise, return an object of the
+specified type in the `Optional<T>` through the `orElseGet` call.

 * Advisors can provide a means of neatly handling exceptions thrown out of controllers.
 Such and example may
 look like: